-- The Unlimited Division features some of the most exotic vehicles in the world, and most are specifically built for The Broadmoor PPIHC.
-These racecars have the best chance of setting an overall course record.
+- The Unlimited Division features some of the most exotic vehicles in the world, many purpose-built for the PPIHC.
+These racecars hold the best chance of setting a new overall course record.

 Time Attack 1

-Porsche Cayman GT4 Clubsport Pikes Peak Hill Climb Trophy by Yokohama
+Porsche Pikes Peak Trophy by Yokohama

 - The traditional racecars on Pikes Peak with appearances ranging from Indy style sprinters to dune buggies.
+Eligible vehicles are single engine, single seat, open wheeled and open cockpit with either a front or rear engine and may be two- or four-wheel drive.
 Open Wheel racers have competed in every running of The Broadmoor PPIHC since the inaugural race in 1916.

 Pikes Peak Open

 - These cars may look like stock cars from the outside, but major modifications can be done to engines, transmissions and suspension.
 Vehicles must be based upon a model built by a recognized manufacturer and the exterior body pieces must be identical in appearance to the original production vehicle.
 Aerodynamic devices and wings are allowed.